Portugal in the Eurovision Song Contest 2019: Final

+North: Catarina Salinas, Lia Pereira, Marta Bateira; Central: Samuel Úria, Isilda Sanchez, JP Simões; Lisbon Area: Pedro Granger, Luís, Jorge Alexandre Lopes; Alentejo: Sequin, Vítor Glaciano, Vicente Alves do Ó; Algarve: Dino D'Santiago, João Ferreira, Susana Travassos; Madeira: André Santos, Filipe Gonçalves, João Maurício; Azores: Nuno Costa Santos, Sara Cruz, Luís;

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 31 January 2017, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Portugal was placed into the first semi-final, to be held on 14 May 2019, and was scheduled to perform in the second half of the show.

 Once all the competing songs for the 2019 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Portugal was set to perform in position 15, following the entry from Estonia and before the entry from Greece.

 In Portugal, the three shows were broadcast on RTP1 and RTP Internacional with commentary by José Carlos Malato and Nuno Galopim.
 The Portuguese spokesperson, who announced the top 12-point score awarded by the Portuguese jury during the final, was Inês Lopes Gonçalves.